dcooney/wordpress-easy-query/easy-query/README.txt

 == Changelog ==

+= 1.1 =
+* NEWS - As of October 21st, 2015 the free version Easy Query will no longer be supported.

 = 1.0.3 =
 * Security Update - We have added an extra layer of security verification around the saving of custom templates.